 Four hotels share the all-inclusive Iberostar complex, from the no-expense-spared Grand Hotel Bávaro to the budget-friendly Punta Cana.
 At this resort expect to stay comfortably, eat heartily and be well-entertained without skimping or ever signing a check.

-While parents chill out on the 2,000-foot beach (bonus: you have PLENTY of space to yourself), tots to teens join supervised activity programs, which include everything from finger painting to circus school to video-editing lessons.
+At Club Med Punta Cana, while parents chill out on the 2,000-foot beach (bonus: you have PLENTY of space to yourself), tots to teens join supervised activity programs, which include everything from finger painting to circus school to video-editing lessons.

 Sugar Ridge's signature style — spare and modern, with a dollop of contrasting natural elements — weaves throughout the resort's 60 guest quarters.
 Rooms and villas with private plunge pools are the cherry on top to an already perfect stay.